b0nk-official/ValoTools/README.md

 ### TEXT UI IS WINDOWS ONLY
 If this is not ran on Windows, a lot of cosmetic features will be broken like the window title and keeping the text cleaned up.
 Graphical UI should work just fine, though.

+### VERSION NUMBERS ACCORDING TO ME
+Versions will go like this!
+The first number changes after a huge update or feature is added.
+The second number changes after a feature addition.
+The third number changes after an addition to an already existing feature or a bug fix.